hexbatch/shell-game/README.md

 #### To use:

-* Add in a new yaml or copy and paste it from somewhere, and press the start button to load in the yaml text.
+* Add in a new yaml or copy and paste it from somewhere, and press the check button or step button.
 * Watch things change in the yaml by pressing the step button
 * Insert New Shell Copies with the Add Button
+* Do changes by editing the YAML text, use the testing.yaml, if you want , as a starting point

 ### Most of the screen has the big yaml editor, to the side are two buttons start and step
 Please refer to the yaml example below at the bottom of the page , or see yaml/testing.yaml